winthers/scriptincluder/README.md

 ```

 #### Linked refrences
-You can link to other files defined in the grunt config, this is helpfule if you already have defined script files in a other tasks configuration, e.g. the concat task.
+You can link to other files defined in the grunt config, this is helpful if you already have defined script files in a other tasks configuration, e.g. the concat task.

 ```js